-2019 has been a busy year as Selby has celebrated 950 years since the town’s stunning Abbey was founded.
+2019 was a busy year for Selby, as the town celebrated 950 years since the stunning Abbey was founded.

-There have been a wide variety of church and community events will include a bell peal, a living history day, fun days, bands in the park, dramatic presentations, singing festivals, exhibitions and much more.
-Among the highlights were a carnival style parade to mark the Feast Day of the Abbey’s patron saint with music and movement, art and crafts on display to welcome to newly commissioned icon of St Germain and a singing festival with more than 300 schoolchildren performing the songs they'd written about the Abbey.
+Last year there was a wide variety of church and community events, including a bell peal, a living history day, fun days, bands in the park, outdoor theatre, singing festivals, exhibitions and much more.
+Among the highlights was the Selby 950 Parade, which marked the Feast Day of the Abbey’s patron saint with music and movement, arts, crafts and 10ft puppet of Benedict to welcome to newly commissioned icon of St Germain, and a spectacular singing festival with more than 300 schoolchildren performing songs they'd research and written about the Abbey and it's story.

 The year's celebrations came to a spectacular conclusion with the Pilgrim Illumination, which saw Selby Abbey beautifully illumiinated over three nights in November, with a specially commissioned light work.